Abraham Tower After the Civil War

 I'm researching my great-great grandfather's life and documenting what I find here.
 Abraham Bates Tower survived the notorious Civil War prison, Andersonville, and returned to Indiana.
 He lived a long life despite the damage to his health from starvation and disease in Andersonville.

 Eventually, I hope to write a book about the life of this remarkable, yet very ordinary man.
-For the moment, I want to share what I'm finding about his life.
+For the moment, I want to share what I'm finding of his life.

 I Found Abraham Tower in the 1870 Census - They were in Jefferson Township (Linn County, near or in LaClede, Missouri)